 The other click activates the “Network Brute Force Protection.”

-A brute-force attack is a method that tries to find out passwords or keys through automated, random testing. iThemes protects the website with a “Local Brute Force Protection” as well as through a network of “Brute Force Protection.”
-You add your WordPress site to the network, and iThemes Security protects your website against attacks that have already reached another site in the network.
+A brute-force attack is a method that tries to find out passwords or keys through automated, random testing.
+Solid Security protects the website with “Local Brute Force Protection” and through a network of “Brute Force Protection.”
+You add your WordPress site to the network, and Security protects your website against attacks that have already reached another site.

 The admin email address is selected here by default.

-You can also give the authorization to be informed about news; I’ll leave this option on “No.”
+You can also authorize me to be informed about the news; I’ll leave this option on “No.”

 Confirm the activation and close the security check.